davidlesches/towncrier/README.md

 #### Persistence

 By default, every time a notification is sent a copy of it is stored in the Towncry ActiveRecord table.
-This allows you to reference those notifications later, in case the user wasn't online at the time it was sent.
+This allows you to reference those notifications later.
 An obvious use case for this is to populate a Past Notification Feed.
 If you do not want to save copies to the database, set the `record` option to false.

 ```ruby
 class AnswerCrier < Towncrier::Base